 If the transmission or transmission cable becomes loose or damaged, your mower stops automatically.
 Check the entire cable from the handlebar to the transmission.
 Make sure that it is firmly connected at both ends and does not need to be replaced by wear or damage.

-Once you have the blade removed, you will see the rod or shaft connecting the blade to the motor.
+Once you have removed the blade, you will see the rod or shaft connecting the blade to the motor.
 If it has run on big stones or tree trunks, it can be bent.
-If it is damaged, we recommend bringing the mower to a mechanic.
+And if it is damaged, we recommend bringing the mower to a mechanic.

 If you’ve left gasoline in the tank all winter without using a stabilizer, the gas may be spoiled.
 Does it smell bad?
-Remove all fuel, change the filter and then add new gas to the tank.
-(At least for 4-cylinder self-propelled engines, you do not need to mix gas and oil).
+Then remove all fuel, change the filter and then add new gas to the tank. ( You do not need to mix gas and oilat least for 4-cylinder self-propelled engines).